amiinqur/AI-106394/Project/README.md

 ## Description ##
-This repository contains assignments and the final project submitted to AI course offered in Spring 2021 at PafKiet
+This repository contains assignments and the final project submitted to AI Course offered in Spring 2021 at PafKiet